dead-end/Git/Delete-unreachable.md

 ## Delete unreachable objects
 In this document I describe how to delete unreachable loose objects in isomophic-git.

-The basis algorithm is straigt forward.
+The basis algorithm is straight forward.
 - get a list of root object ids
 - get a list of reachable object ids by following the root objects
 - get all object ids